ucbi/uniform/guides/introduction/Getting Started.md

 # Getting Started

-## Adding Eject to an Application
+## Add Eject to mix.exs

-Add `:eject` as a dependency in `mix.exs` and wrap your endir dependency list in `# <eject:deps>` and `# </eject:deps>` comments, like this.
+Add `:eject` as a dependency in `mix.exs` and wrap your entire dependency list in `# <eject:deps>` and `# </eject:deps>` comments, like this.